ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 The secret `zenhub-docker-registry-credentials` created by running the above command is required for ZenHub deployments.

-Finally, uncomment the following line in your `kustomization.yaml`:
+Finally, uncomment the following lines in your `kustomization.yaml`:

 ```yaml
 # patchesStrategicMerge: